lazycodersllc/lazytasks-project-task-management/README.txt

 e.g.

-1. Upload lazytask.zip to the `/wp-content/plugins/` directory
+1. Upload lazytasks-project-task-management.zip to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==